 Growing up in Canada, Paula was also inspired by her grandfather, a professional dog show judge and breeder of champion Airedales and Greyhound dogs as well as Clydesdale draft horses.
 From him she developed her love of animals.

 Relocating to San Francisco as a teenager, she spent weekends at the zoo studying animals, especially bears, and earning the nickname “Bear Chick.”
 After college, she worked in interior design, developing an eye for color combinations and the structure of space.

-While working at a medical clinic, Paula married a surgeon and they welcomed a daughter.
-They owned and operated a Quarter Horse breeding ranch in North Dakota.
-Paula attended UCDavis and became certified in Advanced Equine Reproduction.
-The ranch produced a World Champion Palomino Stallion and a Canadian National Champion Mare.
-Knowing horses so intimately increased her appreciation and improved her ability to portray them accurately as individuals.
+Paula attended UC Davis and became certified in Advanced Equine Reproduction and owned a Quarter horse ranch in North Dakota, which produced a World Champion Palomino Stallion and a Canadian National champion.
+Knowing horses so intimately increased her appreciation and her ability to portray them accurately in paintings.

 She has studied with notable teachers and artists, including William F. Reece, Carolyn Andersen, Ovannes Berberian, Louise DeMore, Steve Seltzer, Ralph Oberg, Jack Hines, Jessica Zemsky, Gary Carter, Robert Bateman, Bill Moyer, Loren Entz, Robert Moore, and Jim Norton.

 Her paintings have been shown in galleries throughout Montana, Colorado, California, North Dakota, and Canada.
 Her work is popular among collectors building elegant homes in the Rocky Mountains.